buildspace/buildspace-projects/Solana_And_Web3/en/Section_2/Lesson_1_Get_Local_Solana_Env_Running.md

 ```
 ### Notes for windows users

-1. Run the commands using WSl and not powershell.
+1. Run the commands using WSL2 and not powershell.
 2. If `cargo install --git https://github.com/project-serum/anchor avm --locked --force` gives you errors.
 Refer to the Anchor user documents.
 You might need to install the Linux (WSL) dependencies.
-Run `sudo apt-get update && sudo apt-get upgrade && sudo apt-get install -y pkg-config build-essential libudev-dev`
+To do this, run `sudo apt-get update && sudo apt-get upgrade && sudo apt-get install -y pkg-config build-essential libudev-dev`
-3. If you get further issues such as `error: failed to run custom build command for `openssl-sys v0.9.71`, run `sudo apt install libssl-dev`
+3. If you get further issues such as `error: failed to run custom build command` for `openssl-sys v0.9.71`, run `sudo apt install libssl-dev`
 4. Once these dependencies have been installed, the command from step 2 should work.
-5. Now set the anchor version with `avm use latest`
+5. Now set the anchor version with `avm use latest` and you should be good to go!
-6.

 `anchor init` will create a bunch of files/folders for us.
 It's sorta like `create-react-app` in a way.
 We'll check out all the stuff it's created in moment.